 Maybe.
 Many large urban areas, particularly those built in the 60s, 70s and 80s, were built with little regard for traditional townland or village identities.
 The scale of these does not easily allow the development of a sense of place or a joined-up community.

 TidyTowns works with residents and local businesses to help them define or reinforce their area identity so they can enjoy the same community benefits as those living in a more structured and planned environment.
 The following would, therefore, certainly be allowed to enter TidyTowns –

 – Historic areas that have survived as districts.

 – New stand-alone neighbourhoods which have emerged over time.

 – New developments built with the specific purpose of being stand-alone districts.

 We would always recommend that an estate enter TidyTowns for initial feedback.
 By so doing, this allows an adjudicator assess the situation and see whether the estate could qualify as a distinct area on its own or whether it should team up with other estates to better build a viable sustainable neighbourhood.

 If TidyTowns is a competition there must be losers as well as winners?

 No. Were it only a competition that could be the case, but TidyTowns is not only a competition.
 TidyTowns is also a support programme where participants are encouraged to improve standards from year to year.
-It is inevitable that certain areas will be further ahead in their development than others for any number of reasons, so it simply makes no sense to refer to the latter as losers.
-Equally, the inference that towns on lower ratings than others can be considered objectively 'filthy' or 'dirty' when there are so many other factors governing marks is to totally misunderstand the TidyTowns initiative.
+It is inevitable that certain areas will be further ahead in their development than others for any number of reasons.
+Equally, the inference that towns on lower ratings than others can be considered objectively ‘filthy’ or ‘dirty’ when there are so many other factors governing marks is to totally misunderstand the TidyTowns initiative.